widjaja0/cse15l-lab-report/lab1/week-1-lab-report.md

 bash: cd: Hello.java: Not a directory
 [user@sahara ~/lecture1]$
 ```
-Working directory when *cd* was run: /home/lecture1/
+Working directory when *cd* was run: /home/lecture1
-This does not work because cd changes to a certain directory but a file is not a folder which you can go into, therefore it returns and error.<br><br>
+This does not work and returns an error because cd changes to a certain directory given as an argument.
+However, a file is not a folder which you can go into.<br><br>

 # LS
 `An example of using the command with no arguments.`